i-vt/AutomateMe/README.md

 # AutomateMe

 "AutomateMe" is focused on automating daily activities and tasks through a unique combination of user activity recording, machine learning, and optimization.
-Here's a detailed overview:

 ## Description